This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 Notes

-b) Can I make this ahead of time? - Yep, just allow to completely cool then tightly store in the fridge or freezer.
-If eating out of the fridge, just reheat in the microwave until piping hot again.
-If using from the freezer, thaw in the fridge then reheat in the microwave until piping hot again.
+b) Storage – allow to completely cool then tightly cover and store in the fridge or freezer.
+If using from the fridge, just reheat in the microwave or in the oven at 180°C/350°F until piping hot again.
+If using from the freezer, defrost in the fridge then reheat as above.

-c) Ground Beef - I recommend using lean beef, just so it doesn't all turn greasy with the excess fat.
-If you've only got fatty beef then drain away most of the fat after you've fried it.
+c) Ground Beef – I recommend using lean beef, so it doesn’t become greasy with the excess fat.
+If you’ve only got fatty beef, then drain away most of the fat after you’ve fried it

 Nutrition